Effective Strategies, Tools and Techniques for Birth, Lactation and Early Parenting Professionals

 - Discover dynamic strategies to enhance parent learning

-- See The HUG in action with Jan and a mother and baby
+- See HUG Your Baby in action with Jan and a mother and baby

 - Describe the HUG strategies: “Start Here, not There,” “See then Share,” “Gaze then Engage.”